derek2403/TeeTee/TeeDockerFiles/README.md

 - Model integrity: The model code and weights cannot be tampered with
 - Verifiable execution: The system generates attestation reports proving the computation was performed securely

-This document provides comprehensive guidance on deploying, integrating, and using the TeeTee system.
+This document provides guidance on deploying the first node (Node1) of the TeeTee layer-split system.
+Note that this guide assumes Node2 is already deployed and available.

 ## Understanding Layer Splitting in LLMs